(3.)14 Ways to Celebrate Pi Day (Besides Eating a Big Slice of Pie!)

 Start a pi parade

 Normal parade routes usually go from point A to point B but on Pi Day it’s only fitting that it goes in a circle.
-Invite your friends and family to come decked out in their finest “pi” style, hold pi signs, and march in a circle.
+Invite your friends and family to come decked out in their finest “pi” style, hold pi signs and march in a circle.
 End with—what else?—pie!
 Feel weird?
 Don’t.
 Find out about other unique celebrations held throughout America.

 Learn to code on a Raspberry Pi

 A Raspberry Pi is a low-cost, credit-card-sized computer that plugs into a computer monitor or TV, and uses a standard keyboard and mouse.
 It’s tiny but it’s a fantastic intro to the world of coding, allowing people of all ages to learn how to program in languages like Scratch and Python, according to the Raspberry Pi Foundation.
 It’s capable of doing everything you’d expect a desktop computer to do, from browsing the internet and playing high-definition video to making spreadsheets, word-processing, and playing games.
-Buy a starter kit on Amazon.

 Explore infinity with a tricky craft

 Pi is an infinite decimal, meaning that after the decimal point, the numbers go on forever.
 Infinity can be a tricky concept to understand, especially for kids.
 You can teach the concept of infinity and do a fun craft by making a Mobius strip out of paper with a different pattern or color on each side.
 Another option is to introduce kids to the mind-bending world of M.C.
 Escher and try to work your way through one of his infinite drawings.
-If you like mental gymnastics, learn about strategies from puzzle pros for solving the hardest jigsaw puzzles.

 Go on a π scavenger hunt